JonathonJulian/chain-metal/README.md

 This leverages [ethereum-helm-charts](https://github.com/ethpandaops/ethereum-helm-charts), which is actively maintained and provides support for many clients and configurations.

-Additionally, this project includes functionality to create custom metrics or other data formats that can be displayed on a webpage.
+Additionally, this project includes functionality to create custom metrics or other data formats that can be subscribed to over WebSockets.

 ### Prerequisites